lululxvi/deepxde/docs/demos/elliptic.inverse.field.rst

     import matplotlib.pyplot as plt
     import numpy as np

-We also define a function to generate (``num``) equally spaced points from :math:`-1` to :math:`1` to use as training data.
+We also define a function to generate ``num`` equally spaced points from -1 to 1 to use as training data.

 .. code-block:: python

     def gen_traindata(num):
-        # generate num equally-spaced points from -1 to 1
         xvals = np.linspace(-1, 1, num).reshape(num, 1)
         uvals = np.sin(np.pi * xvals)
         return xvals, uvals

 Now we begin by defining a computational geometry.
-We can use a built-in class ``Interval`` as follows
+We can use a built-in class ``Interval`` as follows:

 .. code-block:: python